cannc4/Siren/Readme.md

 #### Random Parameters

-[x,y] returns a random value within the x and y boundaries.
+`[x,y]`returns a random value within the x and y boundaries.

-#### `t` Parameters
+#### Temporal Parameter
-it represents the temporal parameter for each timer and it can be used in expressions to create complex values
+`t` represents the temporal parameter for each timer and it can be used in expressions to create complex values

-### Parameters